gaelcolas/SharedDScConfig/README.md

 Allows to place Project files like build, CI configs and so on at the top level, and everything under the second level are the files that need to be shared and will be uploaded to the PSGallery.

-Within that second layer, the Configuration looks like a standard module with some specificities, the benefits are multiple:
+Within that second layer, the Configuration looks like a standard module with some specificities.
-- Familiar module layout
-- easy packaging
-- Explicit dependencies in psd1 (pull all in one command from gallery)
-- Metadata for gallery search

 ### Configuration Data

 This is tricky to get right.

 The configuration data, IMO, should be managed in an 'override-only' way to preserve the cattle vs pet case.
 That is:
-- everything is standard (the standard/best practice data being shared along the configuration script),
+- everything is standard (the standard/best practice data being shared alongside the configuration script),
-- but can be overriden in specific cases when required.
+- but can be overriden in specific cases when required (overriding a domain name, certificate and so on).

-This cannot be done out of the box, but it's possible using custom scripts or module, as I intend in my [Datum](https://github.com/gaelcolas/datum) module.
+This cannot be done out of the box (without tooling), but it's possible using custom scripts or module, as I intend to with my [Datum](https://github.com/gaelcolas/datum) module.

-The challenge is then to manage the config data for a shared config in a way compatible with using a Configuration Data management module such as Datum.
+The challenge is then to manage the config data for a shared config in a way compatible with using a Configuration Data management module or function.

 I see two possible approach:
-- Conform with the most documented approach which is to cram properties under statically define values in hashtable: i.e. `$Node.Role.property` or `$AllNodes.Role.Property`
+- Conform with the most documented approach which is to cram properties under statically define values in hashtable: i.e. `$Node.Role.property` or `$AllNodes.Role.Property`, but that is very hacky or does not scale
 - Introduce the less documented, more flexible way to resolve a property for the current Node via a function: i.e. `Resolve-DscProperty -Node $Node -PropertyPath 'Role\Property'`

-The second one is more flexible, but probably needs some time and a lot of communication before taking precedence over the static way.
+The second one is more flexible (anyone can create their custom one), but probably needs some time and a lot of communication before taking precedence over the static way.

-We could provide a standard, simple function to resolve the static properties when creating Shareable configurations, where the logic can be overriden where consuming that shared configuration.
+We could [provide a standard, simple function](./SharedDscConfig/examples/scripts/Resolve-DscConfigurationData.ps1) to resolve the static properties when creating Shareable configurations, where the logic can be overriden where consuming that shared configuration.

 ```PowerShell
 function Resolve-DscConfigurationData {